cudail/snolf-rb2/README.md

 * Removed Super Sonic and NiGHTS sprites from WAD

 v1.3
-* Fixed Snolf breaking netplay gameas
+* Fixed Snolf breaking netplay games

 v1.2
 * Changed how Snolf mode was being checked to fix potential error messages when